22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 ::::
 :::::

-If you meet these conditions and have already [set up your development environment](/developers/en/docs/checkout-api-v2/development-environment), you can proceed with your integration.
+If these conditions are being taken into consideration and you have already [set up your development environment](/developers/en/docs/checkout-api-v2/development-environment), you can proceed with your integration.

 ## Integration Stages
-The integration of saved payment methods in Mercado Pago consists of ensuring that the flow will work correctly for the user, followed by the account authorization process and obtaining the saved payment methods.
+The integration of Fast payments with Mercado Pago consists of ensuring that the flow will work correctly for the user, followed by the account authorization process and obtaining the available payment methods.
 This is all done through the `Authenticator` subclass contained in the Mercado Pago library.

 <pre class="mermaid">
     sequenceDiagram